seandstewart/bardly/pending/tragedies/king-lear/uncut.md

 or not I the detector!

 **CORNWALL**
-o with me to the duchess.
+Go with me to the duchess.

 **EDMUND**
 If the matter of this paper be certain, you have
 mighty business in hand.

 **CORNWALL**
 True or false, it hath made thee earl of
 Gloucester.
 Seek out where thy father is, that he
 may be ready for our apprehension.